 This emphasis on asset value and reliability of cash flows indicates whether you might be eligible for trading administration.
 Without predictable cash in-flows the company will be at risk of failing the agreement, and being forced into immediate liquidation.

 So what is the timescale for this process, and what does it involve?

 When a company goes into administration, a licensed insolvency practitioner (IP) takes control of the business on a temporary basis.
-With regard to trading administration, their objective is to reorganise the company’s affairs to offer it the best chance of trading out of financial difficulty.
+With regard to trading administration, their objective is to reorganise the company’s affairs while operations continue in order to offer it the best chance of trading out of financial difficulty.

 Although the IP will generally seek assistance from directors during this process, they have the authority to negotiate or end existing contracts, and can make staff redundant if it’s considered necessary to save the company.

 After eight weeks, the administrator must produce a formal statement detailing what will happen.
 Copies are issued to creditors, members of staff, and Companies House, and a meeting of creditors is arranged to discuss all issues surrounding the company’s situation.

 It often takes several months for plans to become effective once they’re approved by creditors, but the administration process as a whole can last for up to one year, with the potential for a further extension if needed.